-Even as I’m writing this, I can barely keep myself from bursting out laughing.
-I can just imagine a collective “Huh??
-Is she insane?” sort of reaction as you read the title, and I can’t blame you.
-Living in a rainy, windy, chilly city -hello, Amsterdam!- usually means you have to forego a nice hairstyle (why bother, with all the wind?), a full face of make-up (umm hello, rain?) and cute outfits, as your main goal becomes not dying of hypothermia.
-But while rain usually does take your good mood and styling flair down the drain, it can actually help you develop better style:
+Well yes!
+Ok, so staying in a rainy, windy, chilly city -hello, Amsterdam!- usually means you have to forego a nice hairstyle.
+I mean, why bother, with all the wind?
+It means giving up a full face of make-up (umm hello, rain?)
+And it means you can leave your cute outfits at home, as your main goal becomes not dying of hypothermia.
+But while rain can take your good mood and styling flair down the drain, it can actually help you develop better style:

-Infusing some colour in your outfits, even if you start with small pops like accessories, will not only make you feel more optimistic, but it will also most likely force you out of your comfort zone.
+Infusing some colour in your outfits, even if you start with small pops like accessories, will make you feel more optimistic.
+It will also most likely force you out of your comfort zone.
 And once you do it with your clothes and see how much confidence you gain, I think you’ll be excited to extend it to other areas of your life.

 And luckily the beauty scene is flooded with them- some of my picks are Maybelline’s Lasting Drama eyeliner in Blackest Black, a gel liner that doesn’t budge once it’s dry, Lancome’s Hypnose Waterproof Mascara, and the lightweight Shiseido Synchro Skin foundation.
 These stay put all day even through rain, but when I have a special event and want to be extra sure nothing destroys my painstakingly crafted look, I use a couple spritzes of Urban Decay’s make-up setting spray and I’m good to go.

 So if it’s cold and you already have a cute dress and jacket on, you can complete the look with a scarf or tights, and you already look more put-together and fashionable.
 However if it’s hot and sunny, your main concern will be having as little on as possible without risking a public indecency fine- the mere thought of adding 3 elements to your outfit will go out the window.
 So really now, which scenario would you prefer? (…yeah, I’d choose the heat too.)